attelmalagate/rpn/README.md

   - The value returned by the eval function is associated with the operator/function token which is then no longer available for execution but becomes available as a normal operand to be consumed by the next operator or function

 ### Implementation
 - Values associated with tokens are variant numbers (EVar), implemented in a separate module; EVar are represented as enum, and use operators overloading.
-For the sake of simplicity, 3 types of variant have been defined so far: i64, f64 and bool
+For the sake of simplicity, 4 types of variant have been defined so far: String, i64, f64 and bool